LibertyDSNP/spec/pages/Draft/Archivists.md

 ### `signature`

 * [Signature](#Signature) (see below)
-* The signature of this batch announcer
+* the signature of this batch announcer

 ### `transactionIndex`

 * number
-* The transaction index in which this DSNP Message is included
+* the transaction index in which this DSNP Message is included

 ### `url`

 * string
-* The permanent URL address where this archive is stored.
+* the permanent URL address where this archive is stored

 ## Signature

 A Signature consists of two fields:
 * `signature` - A [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) signature
-* `result` - Optional, bytes.
-A result of an operation performed.
+* `result` - Optional, bytes - a result of an operation performed.
 For example, if a signing entity wished to prove that they had performed some sort of validation or analysis on the message, they would put the result of the analysis in this field.
 It could be a meaningful number or string, some sort of proof hash, etc.

 ## Diagram